scp-chaosit/Git_Guide/README.md

 this project (well, just a test one) is still in developement so, there will be a lot of changes

+## Where did information came from?
+I took the information and screenshots from w3schools.com webschool I'm suggesting you check this website, it is the best place to learn programming for free!

 btw sorry if my english is too bad, I'm just learning BUT promise you, I'll become better at this)